|Course Length:||2 Years Full-Time|

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.

-Subject to eligibility, UK students joining this programme in academic year 2021/22 can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK students enrolling on the programme in academic year 2021/22 may also be eligible to apply for additional funding to help with living costs.
-This includes a training grant of at least £5,000 per annum for Nursing students.
+Subject to eligibility, UK students joining this programme can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.
+This includes a training grant of at least £5,000 a year for Nursing students.

 Please note, unless you are applying to Student Finance Wales, if you are applying to study an MSc Nursing pathway, for student finance purposes you should apply for financial support as if you are an undergraduate Nursing student rather than for postgraduate funding.
 Student Finance Wales treat the programme as a postgraduate course.